 Well as it turns out, all of that was the easy part.
 We started saving like crazy for the move and figuring out what we would need to live off grid up there.
 Then SURPRISE!
 We found out I was pregnant around New Years!
 Our plans went from a leisurely “sometime next July” pace, to a “I’ll be to far along to get on a plane in July!” panic.
 So we bumped up our plans to May and started to really buckle down for the move.
 We had to find a company that would ship household goods, find renters for our house, and go through our year and a half of living together and collecting stuff to whittle it down to fit into one pickup load.
 It was a pretty large task but we did it!

-Once the truck was loaded we headed on a 3 hour drive from our Central Washington home to the Tacoma Port to load everything into a 7x7x4 box to go on the barge.
+Once the truck was loaded we headed on a 3 hour drive from our Central Washington home to the Tacoma Port.
+There we would load everything into a 7x7x4 box to go on the barge.

-I had the tough job of supervising all the heavy lifting, but Kyle’s dad and stepmom helped us unload the truck and load up the crate.
+I had the tough job of supervising all the heavy lifting because I’m pregnant.
+Kyle’s dad and stepmom helped us unload the truck and load up the crate.
 We were able to fit everything in except a 5 gallon water jug!

 If the Alaskan weather cooperates, our crate will be waiting for us when we reach Anchorage.
-We have a few more tasks left to complete here, like getting our dogs health certificates so they can fly out with us next Monday, because yes, we are bringing our fur babies with us!
+We have a few more tasks left to complete here.
+And we need to get our dogs health certificates so they can fly out with us next Monday.
+Because yes, we are bringing our fur babies with us!